herculesvanso/herculesvanso/README.md

 ## Hércules here, thanks for your curiosity.
 Let's introduce myself.

 I obtained a bachelor's degree in Math by UFG - Univserdade Federal de Goiás in 2023.
-In my bachelor's degree I had contact with programming in C, contact database modeling and basic queries in Postgres, robust contact with statistics and a  in convex optimization (about 3 years in scintific projects in that area).
+In my bachelor's degree I had contact with programming in C, contact database modeling and basic queries in Postgres, robust contact with statistics and convex optimization (about 3 years in scintific projects in that area).
 Now that I had finish my bachelor's I decide to explory the data scince universe.
 For that I stud in my vague time topics in data science.